Skip to main content

 About

-Lunar Ascendant is a single player strategy game.
+Lunar Ascendant is a single player economy management game with a economy theme.
 It was developed by Darts Games and was released on February 13, 2026.
 It received neutral reviews from players.

 Take on the role of David De Silva, a simple man who did the right thing in an impossible situation, only to find himself the first mayor of lunar city Artemis.
 It’s the year 2131.
 Earth’s nations are united under a singular federation, and the people of this new society are subdued into practicing their professions under a new and undeniably competent supervision: The AIA.
 Artificial In…